TobyLobster/Inform/README.md

 Many thanks to MaddTheSane for a heroic number of modernisations, tweaks and fixes.

 ### Known Issues
-- Release with winning node marked with '***' in Skein not currently working?
+- Release with a public solution (winning node marked with '***' in Skein) not currently working.

 ### Work in the Pipeline
-- Build instructions.
-- Updating to latest libraries.
-- Dark mode across more views.
 - Mac App Store Version.
 - Longer term: Modernisation to Swift, and away from deprecated APIs.